Gordon Cormier

 Gordon Cormier (born October 8, 2009) is a Canadian actor.
 He played Joe in The Stand (2020) and portrayed Aang in the Netflix live-action Avatar: The Last Airbender series.

 Early life

 Cormier was born and grew up in Vancouver.
 His mother is of Filipino descent from Santa Rosa, Laguna in the Philippines.
+Cormier is a Christian.

 Career

 Cormier became interested in acting while young.
 He has starred in a Canadian cartoon series.
-His debut role was in Get Shorty (2017), where he played Guatemalan Urchin.
-He also appeared in Lost in Space (2018).
+His debut role was in Get Shorty (2019), where he played Guatemalan Urchin.
+He also appeared in Lost in Space (2019).

 His role in The Stand (2020) as Joe, a young boy who becomes the ward of Nadine Cross, brought him mainstream attention.

 In August 2021, he was cast as the titular character Aang in Avatar: The Last Airbender, a Netflix live-action remake of the animated series of the same name.